JeewanthaUdeshika/User-Authentication-App/README.md

 This web application is designed to get idea about user authentication in node JS by using JSON Web Token (JWT)

 ## Packages used
-- mongoose          - to connect mongoDB database
+- `mongoose`          - to connect mongoDB database
-- express           - framework to the server
+- `express`           - framework to the server
-- nodemon           - to make a live server
+- `nodemon`           - to make a live server
-- bycript           - to  encrypt the passwords
+- `bycript`           - to  encrypt the passwords
-- jsonwebtoken(JWS) - JSON Web Token helps shield a route from an unauthenticated user.
+- `jsonwebtoken`(JWS) - JSON Web Token helps shield a route from an unauthenticated user.
 Using JWT in your application will prevent unauthenticated users from accessing your users' home page and prevent unauthorized users from accessing your admin page.
+- `cookie-parser`     - To make custom middlewares

 ## How user authentication works?
 ### When registering